raygervais/raygervais.dev/content/articles/2020/12/a-year-of-journaling/index.md

 ## What's It Not?

 This past Black Friday, StandardNotes held a deal which I jumped on -having been a fan since being recommended by [Hayden Barnes](twitter.com/unixterminal) for it's focus on privacy.
 With that, I started exploring additional editors and features which were enabled with the 5-year plan and found quite a few code editors which would make StandardNotes a fantastic cross-platform tool for storing code snippets, course notes, and even blog posts.
-I've hated since the very first day writing code by hand (curse you IPC144 and OOP244 exams), and would never subscribe to writting out snippets unless that was how you studied.
-For myself, I prefer to keep snippets digital and easily accesssible so that I can attempt to leverage them instead of Googling.
+I've hated since the very first day writing code by hand (curse you IPC144 and OOP244 exams), and would never subscribe to writing out snippets unless that was how you studied.
+For myself, I prefer to keep snippets digital and easily accessible so that I can attempt to leverage them instead of Googling.
 You won't see me taking pictures of poorly written Python code in 2021.

 Consistent.
 My days can change on a dime.
 So, I never expect some of the actionable goals, events, or meetings to always be completed or even focused on.
 I've had days which completed shifted from one deliverable to another while my goals for said day captured neither.
 Life is not static, and I'll never try to force the journal or my own direction to reflect exactly what was commited.
 You can even see in the photo example, I had planned on a programming session to work on porting the `Civitas` backend to AWS.